opticfluorine/sovereign/docs/manual/creators/scripting/api/time.md

-# time Module
+# Time Module

 :::{contents}
 :local:
 :depth: 2
 :::

-The `time` module provides APIs for reading the game clock.
+The `Time` module provides APIs for reading the game clock.
 The game clock is a persisted clock that begins at zero when the server is started for the first time.
 The game clock is monotonic (always increases - never goes backwards) and is persisted across server runs.